rusiaaman/wcgw/README.md

 _If there's an error in setting up_

 - If there's an error like "uv ENOENT", make sure `uv` is installed.
 Then run 'which uv' in the terminal, and use its output in place of "uv" in the configuration.
-- If there's still an issue, check that `uv tool run --from wcgw@latest --python 3.12 wcgw_mcp` runs in your terminal.
+- If there's still an issue, check that `uv tool run --python 3.12 wcgw@latest` runs in your terminal.
 It should have no output and shouldn't exit.
 - Try removing ~/.cache/uv folder
 - Try using `uv` version `0.6.0` for which this tool was tested.
-- Debug the mcp server using `npx @modelcontextprotocol/inspector@0.1.7 uv tool run --from wcgw@latest --python 3.12 wcgw_mcp`
+- Debug the mcp server using `npx @modelcontextprotocol/inspector@0.1.7 uv tool run --python 3.12 wcgw@latest`

 ### Windows on wsl